-For acquisitions:
+For acquisition projects:

 - 14. What is the fair market value of the property? - 15.
-Has an appraisal been completed? - 16.
-If not, what is the basis for the fair market value assessment? - 17.
+Has an appraisal been completed?
+If not, what is the basis for the fair market value assessment? - 16.
 Has the seller discounted the sale price?
-If yes, by how much? - 18.
+If yes, by how much? - 17.
 Explain the cost effectiveness of the proposed acquisition.
-If a fee title acquisition, explain the cost/benefit of acquiring fee title to the land versus a conservation easement. - 19.
-Does the EEM project include a proposed and/or future carbon offset project in the project area?
+If a fee title acquisition, explain the cost/benefit of acquiring fee title to the land versus a conservation easement. - 18.
+Does the EEM project include a proposed and/or future carbon offset project in the project area? - 19.
+Describe all existing or new building envelopes, structures, or other improvements on the property to be reserved in the final fee-title or conservation easement deed.

-For restorations or enhancements:
+For restorations or enhancement projects: